 Are your meats organic?

-Becker Farms is not state or nationally certified as an organic farm.
-However, many of the practices we use fall under those necessary for an organic certification, and some are even considered a step beyond organic.
+Becker Farms is not nationally certified as an organic farm.
+However, many of the practices we use fall under those necessary for an organic certification, and some are even considered beyond organic.

 What do the animals eat?